barumau/pandunia/engli/kanun.md

 Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **me vida te** (I see you) can be pictured as a tree as follows.
+For example the sentence **me wida te** (I see you) can be pictured as a tree as follows.

-    me vida te.
+    me wida te.

-       vida
+       wida
       ┌─┴─┐
      me   te

 Adjectives and numerals point to their head word, the noun.

-    me vida tin jowan ren.
+    me wida tin jowan ren.

-       vida
+       wida
       ┌─┴──┐
      me   ren
            |